tinxx/MiThermometer2MQTT/README.md

 This is a Bluetooth Low Energy (BLE) scanner for Mi Thermometer with custom firmware programmed with Arduino for ESP32.

-The device scans the ether for sensor data advertised by Mi Thermometer with [custom firmware](https://github.com/atc1441/ATC_MiThermometer).
+The device scans the ether for sensor data advertised by Mi Thermometer with [custom firmware by atc1441](https://github.com/atc1441/ATC_MiThermometer).
+If you use the [new firmware by pvvx](https://github.com/pvvx/ATC_MiThermometer#bluetooth-advertising-formats) configure it to use the *Advertising type* `atc1441`.

 The sensor data is written to the serial console in JSON format and will also be sent via MQTT to a predefined topic.
 This makes it (in)directly available to your home automation central, e.g., Home Assistant, OpenHAB or Node-RED.